mithom/streamlabs_rpgGame/README.md

 ###### Locations.json
 \["Name", difficulty, reward, "what you can die from", "possibly more thing", ...\]
 ###### Map.json
-open the file, it speaks for itself, coordinates start counting at 0 (harder to explain than to see)
+open the file, it speaks for itself, coordinates start counting at 0 (harder to explain than to see).

+teleportation_locations have the format: \["Name", x, y\]

+Names in the 'Map' part of the file need to match with existing locations in the Locations.json file.
+Names in the teleportation_location are names of the portals and thus new. x and y are the coordinates of the location of the portal
 ###### Bosses.json
 \["Name", attack, defense, max_hp, hp, x, y, hp_regen\]